tonethar/IGME-330-Master/notes/HW-php-web-service-2.md

 ### II-A. Homework

-- Read the page and try out the examples up on banjo
+- Read the [PHP Scalars & Data Types](https://github.com/tonethar/IGME-230-Master/blob/master/notes/php-2.md) page and try out the examples up on banjo
-- Complete [PHP Scalars & Data Types](https://github.com/tonethar/IGME-230-Master/blob/master/notes/php-2.md#section10) the three questions at the end of the page, and do the review exercise
+- Complete [PHP Scalars & Data Types - Section X.](https://github.com/tonethar/IGME-230-Master/blob/master/notes/php-2.md#section10) the three questions at the end of the page, and do the review exercise
 - Post **php-2-HW.php** to banjo
 - ZIP and POST the PHP file (**php-2-HW.php**) to the myCourses dropbox, and put the `people.rit.edu` link to it in the comments field
 - Type your answers to the 3 review questions into the comments field of the dropbox